PombertLab/3DFI/README.md

 -n (--new)	New pattern to replace with; defaults to blank [Default: ''] -f (--files)	Files to rename
 ```

+## Funding and acknowledgments
+This work was supported in part by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (award number R15AI128627) to Jean-Francois Pombert.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ##### REFERENCES
 1) [RCSB Protein Data Bank: Sustaining a living digital data resource that enables breakthroughs in scientific research and biomedical education](https://pubmed.ncbi.nlm.nih.gov/29067736/). **Burley SK, et al.** Protein Sci.
 2018 Jan;27(1):316-330.
 PMID: 29067736 PMCID: PMC5734314 DOI: 10.1002/pro.3331